 Birthdays, Rice Krispy Bars & Missing A Brother

-Hey Gordon, I’m sitting here at the Garden Café, eating a marshmellow bar – in your honor.
+Hey Gordon, I’m sitting here at the Garden Cafe, eating a Rice Krispy bar in your honor.
 I am sure you’d say it’s not as good as Carol’s and you’d probably be right.
-I can still picture you sitting at your counter in the kitchen enjoying every bite of one of her bars.
+I can still picture you sitting at your counter in your kitchen out in Billlings, enjoying every bite of one of her bars.
 She is a great cook.
-It’s just one of those pictures I have in my mind.
+It’ just one of the many pictures I treasure.

 I miss you and your wacky sense of humor, your quick wit that always had the right word/joke for the moment.
 You had such a way with words.
 People think I talk a lot – well, if they could only meet you, they would know why they called you “Gordon Longtalker!”